import os

 can be used as a microscope for the internal mechanisms of the surrogate-based optimization process.
 Here, one important parameter, the learning rate \(\theta\) of the Kriging surrogate [SOURCE] is plotted against the number of optimization steps.

-22.9 Step 9: Results
+32.10 Step 9: Results

 After the hyperparameter tuning run is finished, the results can be saved and reloaded with the following commands:

 After the hyperparameter tuning run is finished, the progress of the hyperparameter tuning can be visualized.
-The black points represent the performace values (score or metric) of hyperparameter configurations from the initial design, whereas the red points represents the hyperparameter configurations found by the surrogate model based optimization.
+The black points represent the performance values (score or metric) of hyperparameter configurations from the initial design, whereas the red points represents the hyperparameter configurations found by the surrogate model based optimization.

 Results can also be printed in tabular form.